stroncium/hx-async/README.md

         or
         `<function>(<arguments without callback>)` for functions which return pass only null/error to it's callback.

-      If identifier is an expression inclosed in square brackets, this expression will be directly assigned.
+      If assign expression is prefixed with `!`, such expression will be directly assigned, like `!array[index]`..

       Any error got from asynchronous functions called will be passed to main function callback.